dzhuang/django-galleryfield/docs/source/about_demo.rst

 ================

 The code in the demo seems simple, with only a model field :class:`galleryfield.fields.GalleryField` used in ``demo.models`` to construct the gallery model.
-Actually, there're some logic fall behind the code.
+Actually, there are some logic fall behind the code.

 Handling the image instances